 As we currently only have one product candidate, ACU193, in development, we do not separately track expenses by program.
-Further, as we have historically relied exclusively on consultants for research and development activities, we did not have any material internal research and development costs for the years ended December 31, 2019 and 2020.
+Further, as we have historically relied exclusively on consultants for research and development activities, we did not have any material internal research and development costs for the years ended December 31, 2019 and 2020 or for the three months ended March 31, 2021.